Center-wise Local Image Mixture For Contrastive Representation Learning: Method

 \section{Method}

 In this section, we start by reviewing contrastive learning for unsupervised representation learning.
-Then we elaborate our proposed CLIM data augmentation, which targets at pulling similar samples via center-wise similar sample selection, followed by a cutmix data augmentation.
-We also present multi-resolution augmentation that we observe further improves the performance, as well as detailed analysis with recent methods that share similar targets with our method.
+Then we elaborate our proposed CLIM method, which targets at pulling similar samples via center-wise similar sample selection, followed by a data mixing regularization.
+We also present multi-resolution augmentation that further improves the performance.